 Some owners choose to go with descriptive names based on their dog’s personality or appearance, such as Scruffy, Spot or Wiggles, while some owners opt for humorous names, such as Diogee (pronounced D-O-G).
 You may decide to play on your dog’s breed using irony, such as naming a Chihuahua, Killer, or a Mastiff, Tiny.
 Your dog’s name can also be a reflection on how you view your dog.
 If you view your dog as a member of the family, you might opt for a human name, such as Giovanni or Cindy.

-While we have a great list of dog names for your new furry friend, just remember that ultimately their name should be something that you feel good using and calling out in public.
+While we have a great list of dog names from A to Z for your new furry friend, just remember that ultimately their name should be something that you feel good using and calling out in public.
 Names that are one to two syllables in length work best for dogs, so names like Onomatopoeia or Supercalifragilisticexpialidocious would not work as well as Thor or Charlie would.

 After you have chosen your dog’s name, you have to learn to use it properly.
 Dogs can learn a wide variety of commands but to your dog, there is a big difference between “Sit” and “Cindy Sit.”
 Dogs also do not generalize information, so “Come,” “Come Here,” “Cindy Come” and “Cindy come to mommy” can be four completely different commands.
 This can lead to a lot of confusion for your dog, so keep things simple and avoid using your dog’s name when giving a command.
 If you need to get their attention, teach them to “Watch Me.”
 If you want them to sit, simply use “Sit.”
 All too often we spend too much time talking at our dogs without ever really saying anything, and like living with a nagging mother in-law, dogs will learn to tune out their own name if it gets over-used.
 Remember middle school and “that’s my name, don’t wear it out?”